The 2025 CWAS "David Malin Awards"

 20. The competition judges reserve the right to reject any entry that, in the opinion of the judges, does not meet the conditions of entry or is unsuitable for public display.
 The judges' decisions will be final.

-21. Submissions close at 24:00 (AEST) on Wednesday, 31 May 2023.
+21. Submissions close at 23:59 (AEST) on Tuesday, 1 July 2025.
 No entries will be accepted past this date.

 22. All winners should make an effort to attend the presentation of the awards.